Historical Apoplexy · State Legislative Adaptations · Ohio

 direct result;

-the Price System" (1921) the deliberate restriction of production
+and the Price System" (1921) the deliberate restriction of

-cost, a practice he termed the "conscious withdrawal of efficiency."
+production cost, a practice he termed the "conscious withdrawal

-Veblen's "sabotage" thesis describes exactly what happened to Ohio
+of efficiency."
+Veblen's sabotage thesis describes exactly what

-offshored not because it failed but because finance decided it was
+idled or offshored not because it failed but because finance

-more profitable elsewhere.
-The General Motors Lordstown Assembly
+decided it was more profitable elsewhere.
+The General Motors

-operation, is the most recent Ohio example of Veblen's thesis in
+(53) years of operation, is the most recent Ohio example of

 FINDINGS RELATING TO THE STRUCTURAL IMPERATIVE FOR STATE